 - Medicare Advantage open enrollment (January – March)

 - Medicare changes for 2020

-Q: When is Medicare Open Enrollment for 2017 coverage?
+Q: When is Medicare Open Enrollment?

 - And if you didn’t enroll in a Medicare Part D plan when you were first eligible, you can do so during the general open enrollment, although a late enrollment penalty may apply.